0xSpaceShard/starknet-devnet/.github/CONTRIBUTING.md

 When adding new Rust dependencies, specify them in the root Cargo.toml and use `{ workspace = true }` in crate-specific Cargo.toml files.

+### Adding new artifacts

+When adding new compilation artifacts, e.g. in the format of JSON files, please minify them to reduce: your footprint, the codebase size, artifact loading time.
+This can be achieved using your IDE's minifier tool/plugin.
+This doesn't apply to JSON-RPC spec files.

 ### Updating documentation

 The documentation website content has [its own readme](../website/README.md).